fpereiro/gotoB/tutorial/tutorial.md

 This chapter concludes our conceptual introduction to web applications.
 If you've made it this far, congratulations!

 In the second part of the tutorial, we switch to a hands-on approach and start building a few simple webapps.
-Through those examples, we'll learn common and recurring patterns of web development.
+Through those examples, we'll come to understand better a few fundamental problems of frontend development that seem to emerge in almost all webapps, as well as some solutions to them.

 ## Part 2: developing webapps from scratch

 Originally, this part of the tutorial was going to be about how to develop a frontend with gotoв.
-But eventually we decided instead to start developing a frontend with no tools at all, to understand the raw problems we're facing when implementing a rontend.
+But eventually we decided instead to do something different: start developing small apps with no tools at all, and understand firsthand the raw problems we face when implementing a frontend.
 We then slowly introduce gotoв to solve some of these problems for us.
-In this way, we can illustrate how gotoв emerges as the solution to some common problems, rather than "the way" in which things should be done.
+In this way, we can illustrate how gotoв emerges as the solution to some common problems that occur when implementing frontends, rather than showing gotoв as "the way" in which things should be done.
 We also hope this approach will make both the tutorial and gotoв itself far easier to understand and remember.

-### Chapter 1: setting up the frontend
+### Chapter 1: setting up the basics

-Let's start by setting up the basics.
+Let's start by setting up the basics of an app.
 You only need the following:

 - A computer.
 - A text editor.